JeBear76/printer-hooks-docker/README.md

 This project sets up a Docker environment for managing printer hooks.
 It allows you to easily deploy and manage printer hooks using Docker containers.

+This project requires Docker Desktop running on WSL2.
+A WSL2 Ubuntu 24.04 VM.
+I use the Microsoft Store one.
+OctoPrint and the OctoPrint-Webhooks plugin.
+I use DeepGram to generate the audio.
+If you don't provide the image with a DEEPGRAM_API_KEY, it'll use default wav files.
+Otherwise, it'll build a new text based on the DEVICE IDENTIFIER and topic is receives, send that to DeepGram and save the file in the _audio_ folder.
+This only happens once.

 ## Table of Contents
 - [Installation](#installation)
 - [Installing PulseAudio on Windows](#Installing%20PulseAudio%20on%20Windows)